mwvgroup/pwv_kpno/docs/accessing_pwv_data.rst

 ================

 This package uses SuomiNet data to create a model for the PWV level at Kitt Peak.
-To retrieve this model as an astropy table, use the `measured_pwv` function
+To retrieve this model as an astropy table, use the `modeled_pwv` function

 .. autofunction:: pwv_kpno.modeled_pwv